anarspereira/heart-disease-prediction/README.md

   - 0: < 50% diameter narrowing. less chance of heart disease
   - 1: > 50% diameter narrowing. more chance of heart disease

-## In the jupyter notebook file, you can find...
+## In the notebook, you can find...
 - Data pre-processing
 - Exploratory data analysis
 - Statistical tests and correlation